MOSAIKSoftware/alpine-ports/README.md

 * -u Set package URL
 * -s Use sourceforge source url

+This creates a skeleton which then can be modified.

 ### Minimal required modifications

 * `_builddir` must be set, often something like `${srcdir}/${pkgname}-${pkgver}`